How Do I Trade Forex Using USDX Chart

 When the USDX goes higher the US dollar gains more value compared to other currencies.
 If it goes up to 110 the value of USD exchange rates would have increased by 10%, if it went down to 90 then the value of USD exchange rates would have decreased by 10%.
 The highest level it has ever reached is 160 and the lowest level was 78.

-This index is updated whenever US markets are open, which is from Sunday evening New York time to Friday afternoon New York time & it is continuously calculated and updated based upon the information of current exchange rate.
+This index updates when US markets run, from Sunday evening New York time to Friday afternoon.
+It calculates and refreshes based on current exchange rates.

 USDX FORMULA